 To pass the module, there is a 75% minimum attendance requirement.

 Recording of results on student transcripts

-All passes, merits and distinctions (and grades for students taking courses for degree credit) will be recorded on your transcript.
+All passes, merits and distinctions (and grades for students taking modules for degree credit) will be recorded on your transcript.
 Any fails will NOT be recorded on transcripts for students who take Imperial Horizons in addition to their main degree for non-credit or extra credit .
 You therefore have everything to gain from taking an Imperial Horizons option and you are encouraged to work hard to enjoy the benefits of this opportunity.

-Changing course or withdrawing
+Changing module or withdrawing